Home » Recipe Index » Side Dishes

 Candied sauce ingredients for sweet potatoes combined and prepared in a small saucepan.

-STEP TWO: Combine butter, brown sugar, white sugar, ground cinnamon, ground nutmeg, salt, and orange juice to a pot and simmer over low heat.
-Whisk until sugar has dissolved — constant stirring and low heat ensure that the sugar doesn’t burn, creating a well-formed sauce.
+STEP TWO: Combine the butter, brown sugar, white sugar, ground cinnamon, ground nutmeg, salt, and orange juice to a pot and simmer over low heat.
+Whisk it until the sugar has dissolved.
+I recommend constant stirring on low heat to ensure the sugar doesn’t burn.

 Adding cubed sweet potatoes to sugar mixture in saucepan.

-STEP THREE: Add cubed sweet potatoes to the sugar mixture and stir until every piece is well coated.
-Place a lid on the pot and cook over medium heat until your stovetop candied sweet potatoes are fork tender, about 15-20 minutes.
+STEP THREE: Add the cubed sweet potatoes to the sugar mixture and stir it until every piece is well coated.
+Place a lid on the pot and cook over medium heat until the sweet potatoes are fork tender, about 15-20 minutes.

 Cubed sweet potatoes coated in sugar mixture in a saucepan.